From the Editors of The Dog Daily

 While dogs aren’t capable of resolving anything, the end of December is a good time to take stock of ways to help your dog become healthier and happier.
 Dr. Trisha Joyce of New York City Veterinary Specialists offers suggestions for pet-centric resolutions.

-- Guarantee your pet-related financial health by starting a pet savings fund.
+- Start a pet savings fund to guarantee your pet-related financial health.
 Stock away a little money each month in case of a pet emergency.

 - Get organized.
 Clean out old, dirty toys that neither you nor your dog enjoy.

-- Make sure your dog has adequate ID, either on its collar or in the form of a microchip.
+- Update your pet's ID, either a collar tag or microchip.
 If your pup is regularly on the run, this will help reduce your stress levels.

-What resolutions are you making for you and your dog in 2013?
+What resolutions are you making for you and your dog?